GoogleChrome/web.dev/src/site/content/en/payments/setting-up-a-payment-method/index.md

    manifest](https://developer.mozilla.org/docs/Web/Manifest) URL from the payment method manifest and fetches the web app manifest.
-3. The browser determines whether to launch the native payment app or the web-based payment app from the web app manifest
+3. The browser determines whether to launch the native payment app or the web-based payment app from the web app manifest.

 The next sections explain in detail how to set up your own payment method so that browsers can discover it.